Advertisement

 Vaping360 placeholder image

-How does the ECS affect sleep?
+How does the ECS affect my sleep?

-The ECS is a cell-signaling network.
-Cannabinoid receptors are found throughout the body and play a key role in modulating bodily functions like immune and inflammatory responses, pain management, and of course, sleep.
-Endocannabinoids are chemicals created within the body to modulate cannabinoid receptors, while phytocannabinoids like delta 8 THC are found in cannabis plants.
+The ECS is a vital cell-signaling network.
+We all have cannabinoid receptors throughout our bodies, and these hotspots play a key role in modulating bodily functions like immune responses, pain management, and, of course, sleep.

-Does delta 8 THC help you sleep?
+Does delta 8 THC help with sleep?

 How to use delta 8 as a sleep aid